catenax-ng/catenax-ng.github.io/docs/internal/how-to-onboard-teams-in-hotel-budapest.md

 **Now argoCD access to all existing projects (read-only) and the 'own' project (read/write) is possible!**

 ## Enable access to a private repository via deploy key
+the **project/product** has to generate an ssh-key
+  - e.g. ssh-keygen -t ed25519
+  - don´t use a passphrase
-- Create an ssh-key (SHA2), e.g “ssh-keygen –t ed25519" without passphrase and save to a safe location
+  - save key to a safe place
-- In Github move to the private repository - settings - deploy key
+  - add sshPublicKey to your Github repo under settings - deploy key

+create a key/value pair in the the vault https://vault.vault.demo.catena-x.net/
+  - create secret
+  - path "deploy-key"
-- Add deploy key (paste public key into)
+  - key "project-name-deploy-key"
-- In ArgoCD create a repository (settings, Repositories, connect repo using SSH)
-- Add name, Repository URL, SSH private key data, check “Skip server data”
-- Now the ArgoCD App can be created
+  - value sshPrivateKey
+  - give this information to devsecops team

 ## Enable access to a private package (central pull secret)
 - Create a PAT within Github user account (machine user)